Multi-object filtering with stochastic populations: Multi-target estimation with the disp filter: general concepts and modelling assumptions

-where \begin{enumerate*}[label=\itshape\alph*\upshape)] \item $\Xcal^{\psibo}_t$ are the individuals who have not entered the scene yet (and may never do so), \item $\Xcal^{\bullet}_t$ are the \emph{appearing} individuals, i.e. those who have just entered the scene, and \item $\Xcal^{\star}_t$ are the remaining individuals (they may still be in the scene or may have already left it). \end{enumerate*} In addition, the individuals in $\Xcal$ who have already entered the scene at time $t$ are denoted by $\Xcal^{\circ}_t$, i.e.
+where \begin{enumerate*}[label=\roman*)] \item $\Xcal^{\psibo}_t$ are the targets who have not entered the scene yet (and may never do so), \item $\Xcal^{\a}_t$ are the \emph{appearing} targets, i.e., those who have just entered the scene, \item $\Xcal^{\p}_t$ are the \emph{persistent} targets, i.e., those who have entered the scene in a previous time step (and may have already left it). \end{enumerate*}